A newspaper has a novel strategy for covering one politician’s falsehoods: Don’t

 After 50 days as president, Biden still hasn’t given a news conference.
 Critics and allies wonder why.

-The newspaper firmed up its decision to ignore Mandel’s falsehoods when he started calling on Ohio Gov. Mike DeWine, a fellow Republican, to follow Texas and Mississippi’s lead by rescinding the state’s mask mandate.
+The newspaper firmed up its decision to ignore Mandel’s falsehoods when he started calling on Ohio Gov. Mike DeWine, a fellow Republican, to follow the lead of Texas and Mississippi by rescinding the state’s mask mandate.
 There is widespread consensus in the scientific community that face coverings have helped to slow the coronavirus’s spread during the pandemic.

-To Quinn, Mandel’s calls to overturn Ohio’s mask rule is an attempt to endanger the state’s residents and not a legitimate policy position.
+To Quinn, Mandel’s call to overturn Ohio’s mask rule was an attempt to endanger the state’s residents and not a legitimate policy position.

 Plus, Quinn wrote, there’s currently no evidence that Mandel, a former state treasurer and legislator, is a viable candidate to fill Republican Sen. Rob Portman’s seat at the end of his term.
-The newspaper plans to adjust its coverage strategy if they start to view Mandel as a serious contender.
+The newspaper plans to adjust its coverage strategy if it sees Mandel as a serious contender.

 Mandel and the Ohio GOP did not immediately respond Monday to requests for comment on the Plain Dealer’s decision.

 The choice to publish an opinion piece about the newspaper’s coverage plan was an attempt at transparency, Quinn said in an interview.
-While Mandel’s propensity to make false claims is hardly unique among politicians, Quinn said his candidacy warranted a specific strategy because his falsehoods endanger Ohioans.
+While Mandel’s propensity to make false claims is hardly unique among politicians, Quinn said, his candidacy warranted a specific strategy because his falsehoods endanger Ohioans.

-Quinn said politicians have learned to game news outlets’ attraction to controversy and journalists have a responsibility not to report on “specious and ridiculous” claims like they’re valid viewpoints.
+Quinn said that politicians have learned to game news outlets’ attraction to controversy and that journalists have a responsibility to not report on “specious and ridiculous” claims as if they are valid viewpoints.

 “We’ve kind of fallen down to the conclusion that that’s not really our responsibility,” he said.
 “Our responsibility is to seek the truth.”